Kitty Piercy: Oregon State Legislature

 Piercy was elected state representative in 1994, 1996, and 1998, serving from 1995–2000, for House District 39 serving West Eugene, River Road and Santa Clara.
 She served for the maximum three consecutive two-year terms.
 She served as both assistant caucus leader and Minority Leader in 1999.
 She was elected assistant Democratic leader in her second term and leader in her third term.

 Climate change

 Piercy has been concerned with the issues of sustainability and climate change.
 Early in her first term she assembled a broad group of stakeholders into a forum called the Sustainable Business Initiative, one of whose recommendations was to create the city's Sustainability Commission, which Council officially created in 2007.

 In 2005 Piercy became an early signatory of the US Mayors Climate Protection Agreement.
 As of 2012 over 900 mayors had signed the Agreement.

 Eugene issues

 West Eugene EmX

 Piercy supported the west Eugene extension of Lane Transit District's bus rapid transit system, having voted for it in her capacity as city representative to the regional Metropolitan Planning Commission.
-All local jurisdictions have been proponents of the EmX system for over a decade.
-Two segments were completed and were successful.
-This mass transit system is built into all local planning documents.
-It is designed to be efficient and reduce carbon dioxide emissions.

-Opponents to the project include citizens and business owners who say that the bus system is too expensive, is not needed, and will cause many businesses to lose business or have to close because of the construction.
-Proponents include local elected bodies, Lane Transit District, community members and the Eugene Chamber of Commerce.